How To: Create A Theme Pack In Windows 7 [Detailed Guide]

 7. Desktop icons

 And you can install a theme pack on any Windows 7 machine without patching Windows system files.
-That is, you need not to use any third party software to install a theme pack.
-Just double-click on the theme pack to install it.
+That is, you need not use any third-party software to install a theme pack.
+Just double-click on the theme pack file to install it.
 Sounds good, right?

 Procedure:

-3. Select Desktop Background option and select multiple wallpapers if you like to have slideshow feature in your new theme pack (Refer “Create Slideshow” guide to know more about it).
+Step 3: Select Desktop Background option and select multiple wallpapers if you like to have a slideshow feature in your new theme pack (Refer “Create Slideshow” guide to know more about it).

-5. Though many of us don’t use screensaver, it’s good idea to have a nice screensaver in your favorite theme pack.
+Step 5: Though many of us don’t use a screensaver, it’s a good idea to have a beautiful screensaver in your favorite theme pack.
 Right-click on Desktop > Personalize > Screensaver and customize the screen saver according to your taste.

-How to customize & install new mouse pointer in Windows 7
+How to customize & install a new mouse pointer in Windows 7

-7. Finally, modify the color of the theme to suite the wallpaper of the theme pack.
+Step 7: Finally, modify the color of the theme to match the wallpaper of the theme pack.
 Just make sure that you select a color which looks good with all the wallpapers in the slideshow feature.
 To modify the color, Right-click on Desktop > Personalize > Window Color and customize the color so that it matches with the wallpaper/s that you have included in this theme pack.

 Note that you can see all the installed theme packs in the Customize window.
 So, you need not to browse for the theme pack file to use it again.